andrewhinh/captafied/README.md

   - Center the title.
 - How do the description embeddings change with release year?
   - Plot this graph vs. the number of stars.
+- What does the Transformers icon look like?
+  - Make it half as tall.
 - How much memory does the dataset use?
   - What's this number in MB?